TheOdinProject/curriculum/nodeJS/authentication/cookies.md

 ### Cookie attributes

-When creating cookies, various [cookie attributes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#attributes) can be set to customize them, such as preventing them from being accessible via JavaScript in the client, or setting an expiry date etc. There are many such attributes that you can look at in your own time but for now, let's go over some of the most important ones.
+When creating cookies, various optional [cookie attributes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#attributes) can be set to customize them, such as preventing them from being accessible via JavaScript in the client, or setting an expiry date etc. There are many such attributes that you can look at in your own time but for now, let's go over some of the most relevant ones for this curriculum.

 #### Expires/MaxAge